By Amy Hunt

-The panellists were discussing their experiences with fatigue and insomnia, and, giving her opinion, Nadia seemed to suggest how much her lack of sleep is affecting her sex life with husband Mark.
+It's not the first time Nadia has spoken about the troubling menopause symptom.
+On Loose Women a few weeks ago, panellists were discussing their experiences with tiredness And, giving her opinion, Nadia seemed to suggest how much her lack of sleep is affecting her sex life with husband Mark.

 "I feel pretty rubbish.
 It's just night after night, lying in bed and nothing happens - it's causing problems between me and Mark," she suddenly admitted to the audience.

 "There's a bit of stress and anxiety and it's almost physical, you know, the ramifications of it.
 I'm getting frustrated and stressed."

 Nadia's searingly honest answer left the panellists shocked, with Andrea McLean admitting "I didn't expect that answer".

 Mum-of-two Nadia even admitted that whatever technique she tries to help her sleep, nothing seems to work.